anniedoris/2.12_team1a/README.md

 To stream video from the RealSense camera to a PC:
 * Follow this tutorial: https://jetsonhacks.com/2019/12/22/install-realsense-camera-in-5-minutes-jetson-nano/
 * Make sure the RealSense camera is connected to the Jetson Orin Nano with
-1. Install FFmpeg using home-brew on the PC and the Jetson Orin Nano.
+1. Install FFmpeg using Homebrew on the PC and the Jetson Orin Nano.
 2. Enter this into the terminal on the Jetson Orin Nano: ```ffmpeg -f v4l2 -i /dev/video4 -c:v libx264 -preset ultrafast -crf 25  -b:v 6M -f rtp rtp://192.168.217.137:2000```
 3. Enter the terminal command ```ifconfig``` on the PC's terminal to check the IP address of the PC.
 4. Replace the numbers after ```rtp://``` in the following text with the IP address of the PC: ```ffmpeg -f v4l2 -i /dev/video4 -c:v libx264 -preset ultrafast -crf 25  -b:v 6M -f rtp rtp://192.168.217.137:2000```.
 Run this command in the Jetson's terminal.